trojancode95/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
 It includes all the important algorithms in Data structures and algorithms that is very important for competitive proogramming as well as for company perspective.
 It includes topic like linked list, stack, queues, heaps, tree, graph and trie.
+It also includes some important string matching algorithms.
 Stay connected !
 I will add dynamic programming soon!